 One of the proudest Houston breweries, 8th Wonder is a must-visit for those in search of delicious beers and welcoming faces that represent the city.

-More bar than brewery (you’ll find no token exchanges here), Sigma Brewing Company offers inspired beers that aren’t always easy to find in the burgeoning scene of Houston breweries – and for incredibly friendly prices.
+More bar than brewery (you’ll find no token exchanges here), Equal Parts Brewing (a name change introduced in fall of 2020) offers inspired beers that aren’t always easy to find in the burgeoning scene of Houston breweries—and for incredibly friendly prices.

 The inventive styles and aggressive use of hops on display makes for a clear signal that Sigma’s passion for craft brewing runs deep.

 - Location: 3118 Harrisburg Boulevard, Unit 108, Houston, TX 77003